cccbauer/SHARP2/rt-PsychoPy/README.md

 ### Psychopy Setup

-download the lates [Psychopy](https://www.psychopy.org/download.html) in the current itteration we use version 2022.2.5
+download the lates [Psychopy](https://www.psychopy.org/download.html) in the current iteration we use version 2022.2.5

 ### get the rt-PyProject